Fall 2019 Writing Consultants

 Katie is a doctoral candidate in the Department of English.
 Her work currently focuses on impulses, impulsivity, and the development of character in the eighteenth-century novel.
 Consequently, she spends a lot of time reading about the bad behaviors of fictional people (and sometimes real people!) between 1660 and 1830.
 When she’s not immersed in the long eighteenth century, Katie dotes on her two gray cats, Frank and Alice Longbottom, and pursues a variety of crafty hobbies ranging from moderately successful bread-baking to four failed attempts to take up knitting.

-Kelly Swope is a long-time Writing Studio consultant and a fourth-year PhD student in Philosophy.
+Kelly Swope is a long-time Writing Studio consultant and a fifth-year PhD student in Philosophy.
 At Vanderbilt he teaches Introduction to Philosophy and General Logic and is currently at work on a dissertation on G.W.F.
 Hegel’s political thought.
 His hometown is Granville, Ohio.

-Lucy Kim is a third-year PhD candidate in the Department of English.
+Lucy Kim is a fourth-year PhD candidate in the Department of English.
 Her research interests include Victorian literature and culture, capitalism/economic history, urban studies, and political philosophy.
 She hails from Seoul, South Korea, and attributes to her upbringing in the sprawling metropolis her fascination with cities and passion for traveling to and exploring destinations both new and familiar.
 She spends (too) much of her spare time in local coffee shops.
 She might be addicted to coffee, ice cream, and chocolate.

 Maddy is an MFA candidate in fiction in the Creative Writing department and the nonfiction editor of the Nashville Review.
 She writes about rural femininity, missed connections, dead birds, and weather vanes.
 She grew up in the panhandle of Nebraska, and before making her way to Nashville she lived on both coasts, working in elementary schools, libraries, and ice cream shops.
 In her free time she raises foster kittens, and tries very hard to keep them from eating her houseplants.